google-research/deep_ope/README.md

 -   return_mean: The mean return estimated with Monte Carlo rollouts.

+-   return_std: The standard error of the mean estimate.

+The 'd4rl_policies.json' file contains metadata in a similar format:

+-   policy_path: The path to the policy on Google Cloud Storage.

+-   task.task_names: A list of tasks that the policy is trained for.
+(Each task represets a different dataset)

+-   agent_name: The training algorithm used to learn the policy.

+-   return_mean: The mean return estimated with Monte Carlo rollouts.

--   return_sem: The standard error of the mean estimate.
+-   return_std: The standard error of the mean estimate.

 Requirements:

 *   Install dependencies: `pip install -r requirements.txt`
-*   (Optional) Setup MuJoCo license key for DM Control environments ([instructions](https://github.com/deepmind/dm_control#requirements-and-installation)).
+*   (Optional) Setup MuJoCo license key for DM Control and D4RL environments ([instructions](https://github.com/deepmind/dm_control#requirements-and-installation)).

 ### Policy loading example

-Policies are stored as
+RLUnplugged policies are stored as
 [TensorFlow SavedModels](https://www.tensorflow.org/guide/saved_model).
 Calling
 the policy on an observation returns an action sample.
+See `load_rlunplugged_policy_example.py` for an example of loading a policy.

+D4RL policies are stored as pickle files containing weights.
-See `load_policy_example.py` for an example of loading a policy.
+See `load_d4rl_policy_example.py` for an example of loading a policy.
 ### Compute evaluation metrics

 ```